geocomPP/sdvwR/chapter.md

 ~~~~

 We now have all we need to generate the final plot by building the
-layers together with the + sign.
-The first 3 arguments are the plot
+layers together with the + sign as shown in the code below.
+The first 3
-layers and the parameters within theme() are changing the background
+arguments are the plot layers, and the parameters within theme() are
-colour to sea blue. annotation\_raster() plots the png map adornments
+changing the background colour to sea blue. annotation\_raster() plots
-loaded in earlier- this requires the bounding box of each image to be
+the png map adornments loaded in earlier- this requires the bounding box
-specified.
-In this case we use latitude and longitude (the plot's
+of each image to be specified.
+In this case we use latitude and
-coordinate system) and we can use these paramrters to change the png's
+longitude (in WGS84) and we can use these paramrters to change the png's
 position and also its size.
 The final two arguments fix the aspect ratio
 of the plot and remove the axis labels.